TITLE: Moor (Catrina) Mask

 AGE: 2022

-OTHER MATERIALS: oil-based paint; cotton cords
+OTHER MATERIALS: oil-based paint; lacquer; plastic; silicon glue; string

 The Danza de los Pilatos, also called La Danza de los Moros y Cristianos (Dance of the Moors and Christians), is an important celebration in the Mexican state of Veracruz.
 The dance reenacts the reconquest Spain from the Saracens by the European Christians.
 The dance arose from the teachings of missionaries as part of an effort to instill respect for and fear of the Spaniards in the indigenous peoples, and to convince them that the victory of Christianity over other faiths—by violence whenever necessary—was inevitable.